 Anxiety disorders are more common than most people realize.
 These are chronic illnesses that a patient mistakenly believes will get better without treatment.

-However, you or a loved one may need urgent mental health support to tackle symptoms.
+However, you or a loved one may need urgent behavioral health support to tackle symptoms.
 Avoid becoming discouraged by others who downplay this problem.
 It is difficult for someone else to understand what you are going through if they have not experienced it themselves.

 Now that you know the types of anxiety disorders, you should take our “Do I Have Anxiety Quiz” and let us help you treat and manage this chronic illness before it is too late.

 Deanna Crosby is a Licensed Marriage and Family Therapist (LMFT) with over 20 years of experience working with clients in recovery.
 Her expertise has catapulted her into the spotlight.
-Featured on several episodes of the Dr. Phil Show as a mental health expert, DeAnna is a routine contributor for NBC News, The Huffington Post, Elle Magazine, MSN, Fox News, Yahoo, Glamour, Today, and several other prominent media outlets.
+Featured on several episodes of the Dr. Phil Show as a behavioral health expert, DeAnna is a routine contributor for NBC News, The Huffington Post, Elle Magazine, MSN, Fox News, Yahoo, Glamour, Today, and several other prominent media outlets.

 After receiving her bachelor’s degree from the University of California in Irvine, Crosby did postgraduate work at Centaur University where she graduated at the top of her class with a CAADAC certification in Centaur’s chemical dependency program.
 Following her time at Centaur, Crosby received her Master of Counseling Psychology degree from Pacifica Graduate Institute, where she also attained a Doctoral Degree in Depth Psychology.